openrelayxyz/ethercattle-deployment/README.md

 > Do you plan to merge your changes back into Geth?

-We're definitely open to the idea,
+We're definitely open to the idea.
+The changes we've made are bigger than a typical Geth pull request, so we'd need to work closely with the Geth team to work out a plan.